(You can find part one of this discussion here)

-Kitty: I agree very much with you regarding safe sex, Olive.
+KC: I agree very much with you regarding safe sex, OS.
 I feel judging other workers for not using condoms is whorephobic.
 I choose to do natural oral knowing its low risk, and it’s my body and my choice.

 Caty: I feel like safer sex is a class issue in a way that the movement has only recently acknowledged—often people can’t afford to keep to boundaries around this.
 I acknowledge that I really didn’t get this for years, and prided myself on a decade of the most protected sex I could have, not realizing how my privilege protected me in negotiations with clients.